LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2-BasicHtmlElements.md

 - Review due dates and what you need to do this week.

-  - Week 2 reading and Quiz 2 before the next class.
+  - Take the reading quiz, if you haven't already done so.
+Since this is the first week, I'll re-open it for you if you ask.
-  - Lab 1 is due on Thursday of next week.
+  - Start Lab 1, it is due on Thursday of next week.

-- Review the weekly learning cycle shown in the Moodle side-bar.
+- Review the due dates and the weekly learning cycle shown in the Moodle fly-out on the right side of the page.